- Always a good storyteller, she has succeeded in humorously describing her life and her experiences as a Cajun

 - Cajun Bride: Venus & Mars Collide

 Always a good storyteller, she has succeeded in humorously describing her life and her experiences as a Cajun.
 Janet Forest Lococo, you have probably heard a lot about Cajuns.
 A lot of what you have heard is NOT true.
 Defining just exactly what a Cajun is… It is the English language pronunciation of the French term, Cadien.
-Originally applied to the Acadians that came to Louisiana from Nova Scotia, the word Cajun is used for any descendent of southern Louisiana’s French-speaking culture.
+Originally applied to the Acadians that came to Louisiana from Nova Scotia, the word Cajun is used for any descendant of southern Louisiana’s French-speaking culture.
 It also includes German and other cultures that have made themselves part of French-speaking Louisiana.

 According to the 1990 census, 35% – 45% of the inhabitants of Lafourche Parish are of Cajun ancestry.
 Mais yah!
 Dat’s true!